yosungho/LineTR/README.md

 # Line as a Visual Sentence with LineTR

 This repository contains the inference code, pretrained model, and demo scripts of the following [paper](https://arxiv.org/abs/2109.04753).
+It supports both point(SuperPoint) and line features(LSD+LineTR).
 ```
 @article{syoon-2021-linetr,
   author    = {Sungho Yoon and Ayoung Kim},